thermomole/AGS-GUI/README.md

 #### Lab Only Data Export.
   - Checks the groups found in the loaded AGS file against a set list of groups expected to contain laboratory test results.
-    - Deletes all non-essential tables, keeping only Lab data.
+    - Deletes all non-essential tables, keeping only Lab data as well Geology and Depth Remarks.

 <br><br>